Iconology of the Temperance Cards

 The six Temperance cards surviving from the 15th and 16th century are shown in Figure 1.
 In the ordering we are adopting here, the temperance cards are numbered six of the trumps.
 The imagery is perhaps the most consistent among all of the Tarot trumps symbols.
 All six figures show as woman pouring water from one pitcher to another.
 Even the gowns are similar with the same high waistband.
 The only real difference among the images is which hand is uppermost and the vote is even: 3 to 3.

-The symbolism for the virtue of Temperance was standardized by the 15th century and a similar image appears in the so-called Tarocchi de Mantegna:
+The symbolism for the virtue of Temperance was standardized by the 15th century, and a similar image appears in the so-called Tarocchi de Mantegna.

 The religious tradition